Please note that this post uses affiliate links products.

 These are the Sculpey blades and they come with several different blades in the pack.
 I use the two straight edge ones all the time; the more rigid one (pictured with the handles) for cutting blocks of clay, cutting straight lines and to scrape under a sheet of clay that has become stuck to my work surface.
 The flexible blade is great at cutting curved edges and making slices from my canes.

-You can find these blades here in the UK and here in the US (*Affiliate*).
+You can find these blades here in the UK, here in the US and here in Canada (*Affiliate*).
 These are an updated and prettier version of the ones I have.
 I have also used these Fimo blades in the past and they are just as good.

 The third blade with the wavy edge cuts a decorative edge as pictured below in these earrings.